bootstrap-vue/bootstrap-vue/src/components/form-spinbutton/README.md

 The `v-model` always returns the value as a number.
 The `v-model` can be `null` if no initial value is set.

+If the initial value is `null` no value will be displayed in the spinbutton.
+Use the `placeholder` prop to show a string when the spinbutton has no value (i.e. `placeholder="--"`).

 ## Min, max, and step

 Spinbuttons have a default range from `1` to `100`, which can be changed by setting the `min` and